Women in Venezuela: Representation

+Venezuelan woman of 94 years old from Margarita island.

 In 1997, Article 144 of the Suffrage and Political Participation Organic Act established a 30% women quota in the lists of the parliamentary candidates.
 In 2000 the National Electoral Council suspended this article, declaring it unconstitutional because it violated the equality principle of the Article 21.
 The expected consequence of this suspension was parity and an increase of the quota to 50%, but this has not been the case due to poor implementations and no measures being taken for infringements of legislations.
 As of 2019, 38 out of 165 deputies elected to the National Assembly are women.
 The number of ministries led by female politicians has decreased, compared to Chávez's final cabinet, from 39% to 24%.
 The Supreme Tribunal with 32 appointed judges (16 women and 16 men) is the only institution in Venezuela that presents parity of gender in its members.
 At the community level women are increasingly present, which is crucial in the empowerment of lower-class barrio women.
 Nonetheless, these female leaders of communal councils have reported that their presence is ignored at the higher levels and they are being excluded from political opportunities.